9 Statistics About Online Consumer Behavior to Consider Before Starting a Digital Marketing Campaign

-We're not going to get into the demographics of LinkedIn users as it is pretty safe to say that anyone over 18 who has a job or is looking for one is one this not-s0-social platform.
+We're not going to get into the demographics of LinkedIn users.
+It's pretty safe to say that anyone over 18 who has a job, or is looking for one, is one this not-so-social platform.
 The benefit here is that you can target your digital marketing campaigns to specific companies, job titles, geographic area, and by other user details.
-LinkedIn presents a great opportunity for small Businesses to get the most targeted and focused messages out to specifically the right prospects.
+LinkedIn presents a great opportunity for small businesses to get the most targeted and focused messages out to specifically the right prospects.

 A little bit of research will go a long way.